 1. a) What are the four base pairs found in DNA?

 (2)

 b) What does DNA code for?

 (1)

 c) Which organelle in a cell carries out this function?

 (1)

 2. a ) What theory did Charles Darwin propose?

 (1)

 b ) Why did many people not believe Darwin at the time?

 (1)

 C) Describe how fossils are formed.

-٨ The feed record shows us that there have been some species that have formed and some that have (3)
+(3)

-u ) The fossil record shows us that there have been some species that have formed and some that have become extinct.i) What is meant by the term 'species'?
+d ) The fossil record shows us that there have been some species that have formed and some that have become extinct. i) What is meant by the term 'species'?

-, , , , , , , , , , , , , , , , , , ,

-(2)

-ii) Describe how a new species may arise:
+ii) Describe how a new species may arise: (2)

 (3)

 3. Ecologists regularly study habitats to measure the species present and the effect of any changes.
 One team of ecologists investigated the habitat shown in the picture below: